joshbegley/nyt-latest/previous.md

 **Argentina’s President Receives Italian Citizenship, Angering Law’s Critics**\
-`Javier Milei has vocally prided his Italian ancestry, and tried to bolster ties with Italy’s conservative prime minister.
+`Javier Milei is proud of his Italian ancestry and has tried to bolster ties with Italy’s conservative prime minister.
 But his new passport angered critics of Italy’s rules on citizenship.`\
 https://nytimes.com/2024/12/14/world/europe/argentina-president-milei-italy-citizenship.html

 **Pelosi Has Hip Replacement Surgery After Fall**\